mrkachary/cognizant/README.md

 ## Sample data

 Swagger is enabled.
-After installing the please click [Here](http://localhost:8080/swagger-ui.html#/) and make use below data for create and update
+After installing the please click [Here](http://localhost:8080/swagger-ui.html#/) and make use of below data for create and update

  Request Body  for Create :